Berlin’s Gemäldegalerie hosts the first comprehensive exhibition in a German-speaking country to focus on late Gothic art.

-Despite their religious function, the images increasingly came to be perceived as works of art.
-With around 120 objects – including outstanding loans and key works from the holdings of the Staatliche Museen zu Berlin – the juxtaposition of various artistic genres trace the innovations in the media of the 15th century.
-Diverse connections between the works bear witness to a permanent interplay between the media, allowing audiences to experience the full breadth of late Gothic art.
+Despite their religious function, the images increasingly came to be perceived as works of art, and the artists became known well beyond the boundaries of their local regions.
+With around 130 objects – including outstanding loans and key works from the holdings of the Staatliche Museen zu Berlin – the juxtaposition of various artistic genres trace the innovations in the media of the 15th century, allowing audiences to experience the full breadth and diversity of late Gothic art.

 U-Bahn: Potsdamer Platz

 Bus: Potsdamer Brücke, Potsdamer Platz Bhf / Voßstraße, Kulturforum, Philharmonie

 Wed 10:00 - 18:00

 Sat 11:00 - 18:00

 Opening times on public holidays Plan your visit